BogdanCatalin-Iacob/Mountain-Hiker/README.md

 The Gallery Page will contain several photos from various activities the organisation has engaged in.
-The purpose of these galleries are to fulfill user story:
+The purpose of this gallery is to fulfill user story:
 > As a Frequent user, I want to check to see if there are any new photos and media from the organisation activities.

 The Contact Page will contain a form that can be used to contact the organisation through the website.
 This will also contain a check